 Offers from iBuyers increase or decrease based on market conditions.
 At the end of 2021, when homes were selling quickly, iBuyers paid an average of 99.4% of fair market value.

 Most iBuyers deduct money from their final offer to cover repairs (typically around 1–2%) and charge service fees (5% or more).
 But in exchange, you can sell without having to prep your home first.

 iBuyers aren’t a viable option for most home sellers because of their restrictions:

 - They have strict criteria for homes they’ll purchase, so anything built before 1930 or in poor condition probably won’t qualify for an offer.

-Essentially, iBuyers work best for sellers whose homes are market-ready or only need a few cosmetic updates to get there.
+Essentially, iBuyers work best for sellers whose homes are market-ready or need only a few cosmetic updates to get there.

-Listing on the open market is the best deal
+Listing on the open market

 A local agent can also estimate a selling time based on market conditions in your region and the type of home you’re selling.

-- Washington, D.C.: 9.1 days
+- Washington, DC: 9.1 days